pmajka/poSSum/README.md

 The Advanced Normalization Tools (or shortly ANTS) is an image normalization and registration framework which provides reliable and algorithms for image registration.
-ANTS binaries may be downloaded from the ANTS website: http://stnava.github.io/ANTs/, The posSSum framework was tested with ANTS v3 as well as ANTS v4.
+ANTS binaries may be downloaded from the ANTS website: http://stnava.github.io/ANTs/, The Possum framework was tested with ANTS v3 as well as ANTS v4.

 Convert 3D and ItkSnap tool